Kenmore

 - Ensure you have selected a convection bake/roast setting, not standard bake.

-- Listen for fan:
+- Listen for the fan:

 - In convection mode, you should hear the fan running after a short delay.

-- Inspect fan:
+- Inspect the fan:

-- Test motor:
+- Test the motor:

 - With power off, spin the fan by hand; it should turn freely.